Lamin10/html-quiz/README.md

 #### GITHUB
-Github is the hosting platform for thisquiz app project it is the platform for storing and tracking and version control
+Github is the hosting platform for thisquiz app project it is the platform for storing and tracking and version control [GitHub Pages](https://pages.github.com/).

 #### CODEANYWHERE
 The project is been completed in this cross platform Cloud IDE